-The MABS program is offered in two different tracks: a Thesis Track and a Non-Thesis Track.
+The MABS program operates on a three-term system (Fall, Spring, Summer) and is offered in two different tracks: a Thesis Track and a Non-Thesis Track.
 The Thesis Track requires students to complete 35 units and a thesis (4 units).
 The Non-Thesis Track requires students to complete 39 units of course work.

-The SIP Core Courses are offered for three weeks each summer.
-Up to three weeks of classes can be taken each July, allowing students to complete their classroom work in two summers.
+The Core Courses are offered for two weeks each summer.
+Up to two weeks of classes can be taken each July, allowing students to complete their classroom work in three summers.
 Each week consists of 2 - 4 units of classes.
-The 12 Core Courses require that students be on-campus for in-class lectures (one to three weeks in July).
-In addition to these 12 Core Courses, each student is required to take 15 units of Independent Study classes (a combination of Practicum and Elective courses).
-These 15 Elective/Practicum units are completed through online independent study.
+The 12 Core Courses require that students be on-campus for in-class lectures (one to two weeks in July).

 Each of our Core Courses is divided into three parts: extensive pre-session assignments; a one-week, in-session lecture (offered every summer in July); and additional post-session assignments.